CompuAdd: Background

 Bill Hayden was born in San Antonio, Texas.
 He went to school at the University of Texas at Austin and graduated with a degree in electrical engineering in 1971.
 He was employed by Texas Instruments as a design engineer in a classified government reconnaissance project.
 In 1974, he switched to TI's Calculator Division and became a project engineer.
 It was there that Hayden claims he developed the entrepreneurial spirit that he later applied when he started CompuAdd.

 After several years in this position, which required a great deal of overtime, he decided that he needed more time to contemplate his future.
 He noticed that quality assurance was less demanding work with shorter hours and switched to that.
 As his 10-year anniversary with TI approached in 1981, Hayden turned in his resignation.

-CompuAdd was always 2nd fiddle to across town rival Dell Computer.
-Hayden's desire to have better name recognition and his own engineering staff stretched his company too far in debt.
-Retail stores, engineering development cost overruns, and creation of CompuLite instead of cutting costs in his core business, all led to the company's demise.

-Hayden tried several other business ventures that were unsuccessful.

 Products and retail stores

-CompuAdd was founded by Bill Hayden in the following year, 1982.
-CompuAdd using $100,000 earned by selling real estate part-time.
+CompuAdd was founded by Bill Hayden in the following year, 1982, by using $100,000 earned by selling real estate part-time.
 Hayden sold computer peripherals and add-on devices such as disk drives.
 The name came from this computer add-on business plan.

 The company's marketing slogan was: Customer Driven, by Design, and it prided itself on its "no frills" corporate culture.

 CompuAdd operated a chain of retail computer stores in the United States.
 They also had a strong server line.
 At the height of CompuAdd's reign, it had over 100 sales people.
 In 1992, Hayden split the company into two parts: "one to handle 125 retail outlets and international markets" and the other for "large business and government accounts."

+Alongside its PC-compatible systems, the company joined several other PC clone manufacturers in introducing workstation products based on the SPARC architecture, colloquially known as SPARC clones and competing with Sun Microsystems' own product range.
+CompuAdd's SS-1 workstation was described as "basic" and with the "least added value" amongst its clone peers, but competitively priced at $9,695.

+In 1992, having initially won a substantial contract to supply the United States Air Force with desktop computers, CompuAdd was forced to suspend a corresponding investment in manufacturing due to challenges made to the outcome of this procurement exercise, these eventually leading to the award of the contract to Zenith Data Systems.
+Despite this setback, the company secured its largest contract to date, supplying Sears, Roebuck and Co. with point-of-sale systems.